ConnectyCube/android-messenger-app/README.md

-# android-messenger-app
+# A chat messenger and video calling demo app for Android using ConnectyCube platform

-A messenger app for Android
+A messenger & video calling open source demo app for Android written on Kotlin

-## Steps to use:
+## How to run:

 1. Register new account and application at <https://admin.connectycube.com>